What is a Harmonised Standard?

 What is the CEN-CENELEC SME HELPDESK ?

 The CEN-CENELEC SME Helpdesk is the one stop service point to introduce SMEs to the benefits of European Standards and to the business tools required to access the European Standardisation System of CEN and CENELEC.
-More at http://sme.cencenelec.eu
+More information is available at http://sme.cencenelec.eu

 What is a Notified Body?